 It can quicken the healing process in wounds and damaged tissue while reducing swelling.
 It can also stimulate fibroblastic and osteoblastic production, accelerating bone repair.

-Cold laser therapy (also known as low-level laser therapy) uses dynamic photonic and thermokinetic energies through red and infrared lasers with wavelengths of 600-1000 nanometers.
+This therapy uses dynamic photonic and thermokinetic energies through red and infrared lasers with wavelengths of 600-1000 nanometers.
 These lasers can penetrate the surface of the skin without burning or damaging it.
 Yet the light can reach deeply into tissues to heal the site of damage or injury.

 LLLT is an effective way to produce an analgesic effect and accelerate healing.